usertbera/enveye-v1/README.md

 > A support engineer receives a critical bug report from staging: “It worked yesterday.”
 > Using EnvEye, they instantly compare snapshots from today and yesterday, OCR a provided error screenshot, and get AI-generated insights into the root cause — saving hours of guesswork and back-and-forth debugging.

-### ✅ Aligned with Microsoft AI Ecosystem

-- Built with **Azure-compatible architecture** — can be easily adapted to use Azure OpenAI endpoints.
-- Designed as a modular **agent**, consistent with Microsoft's vision for autonomous, intelligent assistants.
-- Deployable in **Azure Functions**, container apps, or internal IT pipelines for scalable enterprise use.

 ---

 ## 🧆 Key Features